 Therefore, before push notification services can be used by the app, users are asked if they allow notifications through an OS system prompt as shown below: The app name appears in bold and the notification usage explanation is a standard system text with buttons for Allow and Don't Allow.

-You can control when this opt-in dialog appears and you can preceed it with an additional value exchange to further explain the use of notifications – see Control the Android push notification prompt.
+You can control when this opt-in dialog appears and you can precede it with an additional value exchange to further explain the use of notifications.
+Review our dedicated guide for more details.

 Android users can then turn notifications off or on at any time.
 Additionally, before apps can send push notifications to a specific user, they must ask and receive permission from that user.